-Darren Venables is the Head Gardener at Chewton Glen.
+Darren Venables is the Estate Manager at Chewton Glen.
 Darren's interest in horticulture began at the age of sixteen when he attended Sparsholt College to study an Introductory Horticulture course.
 He then progressed to a National Certificate in Greenkeeping and Sports Turf Management.

 Darren completed his studies when he turned eighteen and moved on to be an apprentice gardener at Chewton Glen.
 Darren remembers his first impression of the hotel: "I can remember first driving through the main gates of the hotel and seeing all the striped lawns and thinking this is the place for me.
 The attention to detail in everything blew me away.
 It was certainly the best start to my working life I could have had".